jumpinjackie/mapguide-react-layout/KNOWN_ISSUES.md

  * InvokeScript commands
    * [#14](https://github.com/jumpinjackie/mapguide-react-layout/issues/14): InvokeScript commands are not supported.
 Once we implement a server-side wrapper, such commands will be supported.

+ * Due to lack of Google Maps integration, the Google Street View widget is not supported if reference in an Application Definition (and will not be ported across due to current technical and legal constraints)

 Viewer
 ======